Cray-HPE/docs-csm/install/configure_aruba_spine_switch.md

-# Aruba Spine switch configuration
+# Configure Aruba Spine Switch

 This page describes how aruba spine switches are configured and will show users how to validate configuration.